Tongue Piercing Pain: How Much Do They Hurt?

 Finally, they will take a look at the veins on the underside of your tongue, and they may use a light to get a thorough look.
 Believe me, you do not want a piercing to go through a vein or artery.

 Most people’s veins do not run directly through the center of the tongue, but if yours does, it doesn’t necessarily mean you can’t get a tongue piercing.
+Piercers can angle the needle to minimize potential issues.

 The piercer will mark the spot to pierce, making sure it’s the exact same location they found during the examination of your tongue.
 The sterilized piercing needle will then be placed over the marked spot and your piercer will insert the needle through your tongue.
 Usually, it’s a 14-gauge needle, which is slightly larger than a typical earlobe piercing.

-The jewelry is then placed where the needle went through, and the ball is screwed on the top.
+The jewelry is then placed where the needle went through, and the ball is screwed on top.
 That’s it.
 Quick and easy.

 Remember that the type of jewelry you chose will influence the final cost of the piercing.
 Don’t cut corners on your body and your health as it will often cost more in the long run.

-How Long Will A Tongue Piercing Hurt For?
+How Long Will a Tongue Piercing Hurt For?

 What Factors Can Affect Tongue Piercing Pain?

-• How rested you are; showing up after a week of sleep deprivation is likely to result in a more difficult and painful piercing experience
+• How rested you are.
+Showing up after a week of sleep deprivation is likely to result in a more difficult and painful piercing experience

-• Your current state of health; again, tongue piercing involves swelling, which will be worse if you’re not in your best health at the time you get it pierced
+• Your current state of health.
+Again, tongue piercing involves swelling, which will be worse if you’re not in your best health at the time you get it pierced

-• Whether you had alcohol or drugs beforehand; these substances alter your nerve perceptions and may actually make the pain more noticeable
+• Whether you had alcohol or drugs beforehand.
+These substances alter your nerve perceptions and may actually make the pain more noticeable

 • The experience level of your piercer; if you get pierced in the wrong place, you’re likely to experience more pain or complications

-Ways To Deal With Tongue Piercing Pain
+Ways to Deal With Tongue Piercing Pain

 You can actually use a few different methods to offset the pain of a tongue piercing.
 Here’s what I suggest.